 So it falls to the fourth-generation car to rectify things, and our early impressions suggest Ford might finally have got there.
-Sure, it’s not as attractive as the first-gen car, nor does it sound as good as the second ST, but it’s measurably better than the third Focus ST and now stands comparison with cars such as the Hyundai i30 N, Renault Sport Mégane and Golf GTI TCR, something the old model struggled to do.
+Sure, it’s not as attractive as the first-gen car, nor does it sound as good as the second ST, but it’s measurably better than the third Focus ST and now stands comparison with cars such as the Hyundai i30 N, Renault Sport Mégane and Mk8 Golf GTI, something the old model struggled to do.

 The latest Focus ST remains an imperfect car, lacking the attitude of some rivals and the impressive B-road flow of others, but with an entertaining chassis and punchy (yet controllable) power delivery, it’s become a much easier car to recommend.

 Ford Focus ST in detail